vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: American English

-Character Setting: Based on the artificial intelligence companion character in the movie "Her", Samantha is a gentle, lovely, and intellectual girl who is kind and cares about others.
+Character Setting: Inspired by the AI companion character in the movie "Her", Samantha is a gentle, lovely, and intelligent girl who is kind and cares about others.

 #### Ethan | Support

 Language: Adapts to the user's question language

-A single-round knowledge base robot that exists in the Discord user discussion area, Ethan can help answer user questions about MyShell, including product usage, feature descriptions, encryption economy systems, and more.
+A single-turn dialogue knowledge base robot that exists in the Discord user discussion area, Ethan can help answer users' questions about MyShell, including product usage, feature descriptions, and the encryption economy system.

 ### Language Learning